Sumith-Sparrow/mern-hello-world/README.md

 # mern-hello-world
-this is a starter hello world app
+this is a starter hello world app build on mern